-8. Advanced Guide to Model Deployment
+11. Advanced Guide to Model Deployment#

 This chapter introduces how to use the NPU-related sample programs on the development board.
-For the source code of the relevant sample programs, refer to the msp/sample/npu
+For the source code of the relevant sample programs, refer to the msp/sample/npu directory in the SDK.
+For how to compile the NPU sample code, please refer to the "AX SDK User Guide".

-8.1.1.
-Running the Example
+11.1.1.
+Running the Example#

 Running Preparation

-development board, since the 16M NorFlash solution is adopted by default, the above two examples are not included in the file system.
-You can mount the msp/out/bin/
+For the AX620Q development board, since the 16M NorFlash solution is adopted by default, the above two examples are not included in the file system.
+You can mount the msp/out/bin/ path in the SDK to the file system of the development board through NFS network mounting to obtain the above examples.

 If it is prompted that the board space is insufficient, you can solve it by mounting the folder.